 You are an attending physician with an employment agreement.
 Perhaps you are thinking about a change.
 If so, you need to understand your current obligations before you enter into a new agreement and start a transition.
 Perhaps you have a question or problem with your existing practice.
 Either way, you need a path with solutions without getting entangled in unnecessary legal conflicts or expense.
 Mr. Gunn has personally handled over 600 Physician employment contracts, many of which involved transition related issues.
 Transitions generally involve a two-step process:

 Step 2: Analyze and understand the new contract to make sure the new medical contract is fair and reasonable.
 Also, does it conflict with your existing medical contract?

 Physician employment contract issues can be thorny and contentious.
-The first step is to clearly understand the relative rights, responsibilities and obligations of the parties to a physician employment agreement.
+The first step is to clearly understand the relative rights and obligations of the parties to a physician employment agreement.
 Problem solving does NOT always mean litigation or arbitration.
 When all is said and done, creative negotiated solutions are frequently less expensive and more palatable then all-out litigation.
 You should consult with a medical contract attorney interested in and experienced with formulating creative, negotiated, non-litigation medical contract solutions.